phalcon-orphanage/docs-internals/reference/arrays.rst

 Working with Arrays
 ===================
-Although the Zend API, and provides various functions for working with arrays, with Phalcon API we added others.
+Although the Zend API provides several functions for working with arrays, the Phalcon API has added others.
 Specifically helping to maintain the reference counting correctly:

 One dimension Arrays
 ^^^^^^^^^^^^^^^^^^^^